 There are many fresh new companies out there today that want to share their innovations.
-But finding the right customers can be difficult, even though many big companies need an innovation boost to meet the challenges of an increasingly digital world.
+But finding the right customers can be difficult, even though many big companies need more innovative services to meet the challenges of an increasingly digital world.

 “Many established companies think they need to make big investments to work with startups, but that’s not true.
 Most startups work in B2B and want strategic collaborations where they can benefit from their customer’s knowledge and contacts while being able to develop their idea,” says Stina Lantz, project manager at Ignite Sweden.

 Ignite Sweden is a program that helps startups and big companies to connect and find ways to collaborate.
-By arranging events where big companies get to meet startups that match their needs, Ignite creates a meeting place that often leads to new collaborations.
+By arranging events where big companies get to meet startups that match their needs, Ignite creates a meeting place that often leads to corporate and startup collaborations.